Somanyu/DataStructure/Stack/README.md

 *Stack* is an abstract data type(ADT) which performs operations like push, pop and display in a particular order *i.e* LIFO - Last In First Out or FILO - First In Last Out.

 ## Real life examples of Stack Data Structure:
-1. A good real life example of Stack is books :books: piled up on each other.
+A good real life example of Stack is books :books: piled up on each other.
+The bottom most book is alwasy kept first in order while the top most book is kept last in order.
+So if you want the bottom most book(First In) which was kept first in the box then you have to take all the books one by one untill you reach the bottom.
+By doing this you can remove the book(Last Out) which was kept first.
+Same with the book present at the top of the pile.
+It was the last book kept in(Last In) the pile but it will be the first to be taken out(First Out) of the pile.